Oluchi-Osuagwu/Co2-Emission-pROJECT/README.md

 The training and test data data were stratisfied by the most important categorical variable and a seperate model was built.
 This is to avoid Bias in our model

 Model Fine Tuning
-All modelels were fine-tuned using Grid-search cross Validation to obtain the best Hyper parameters.
+All models were fine-tuned using Grid-search cross Validation to obtain the best Hyper parameters.